 Early in the 19th century, stirred by accounts of explorers and traders, missionaries began to turn their gaze toward the Oregon country.
 As early as the 1820s, the interdenominational American Board of Commissioners for Foreign Missions began to consider a program there but was discouraged by its remoteness.

-Finally, in 1835, spurred by reports that a Nez Percé and Flathead delegation had visited governmental officials at St. Louis, Missouri seeking to learn of the white man’s religion, the board sent the Reverend Samuel Parker and Dr. Marcus Whitman westward to investigate the possibilities.
+Finally, in 1835, spurred by reports that a Nez Percé and Flathead delegation had visited governmental officials at St. Louis, Missouri, seeking to learn of the white man’s religion, the board sent the Reverend Samuel Parker and Dr. Marcus Whitman westward to investigate the possibilities.
 In Missouri, the two men joined a fur caravan heading for the fur traders’ rendezvous along Wyoming’s Green River.
-Talks with the Flathead and Nez Percé spawned an enthusiasm on the part of the two men for missionary work in the Northwest.
-Separating, Parker pushed on to Oregon, wintering at the Hudson’s Bay Company post of Fort Vancouver, Washington, and investigating mission sites before returning to the East by ship the next spring.
+Talks with the Flathead and Nez Percé spawned enthusiasm on the part of the two men for missionary work in the Northwest.
+Separating, Parker pushed on to Oregon, wintering at the Hudson’s Bay Company post of Fort Vancouver, Washington, and investigating mission sites before returning to the East by ship the following spring.
 Whitman immediately returned there to recruit missionaries.